Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: The Proposed Framework

-\textbf{Context Subgraph Generation and Representation:} In this work, we use the following strategies for sampling a collection of context subgraphs $G_C$ from the input graph $G$: (1) \textit{Shortest Path} strategy considers the shortest path between two nodes as the context.
-(2) \textit{Random} strategy, on the other hand, generates contexts following one of the random walks between two nodes, limited to a pre-defined maximum number of hops.
+In this work, we generate the pre-training subgraphs $G_C$ for each node in the graph using a random walk strategy.
+Masking and predicting nodes in the random walks helps $\ourSystem$ learn the global connectivity patterns in $G$ during the pre-training phase.
+In fine tuning phase, the context subgraphs for link prediction are generated using following approaches: (1) \textit{Shortest Path} strategy considers the shortest path between two nodes as the context.
+(2) \textit{Random} strategy, on the other hand, generates contexts following the random walks between two nodes, limited to a pre-defined maximum number of hops.
 Note that the context generation strategies are generic and can be applied for generating contexts in many downstream tasks such as link prediction \cite{zhang2018link}, knowledge base completion \cite{socher2013reasoning} or multi-hop reasoning \cite{das2016chains, hamilton2018embedding}.

+In our experiments, context subgraphs are generated for each node $v$ in the graph during pre-training and for each node-pair during fine-tuning.
+Each generated subgraph $g_c\in G_c$ is encoded as a set of nodes denoted by $g_c=(v_1, v_2, \cdots, v_{|V_c|})$, where $|V_c|$ represents the number of nodes in $g_c$.
+Different from the sequential orders enforced on graph sampled using pre-defined metapaths, the order of nodes in this set is not important.
+Therefore, our context subgraphs are not limited to paths, and can handle tree or star-shaped subgraphs.